Nethereum/Nethereum.Docs/docs/accounts.md

 #### Creating a new Account

-To create a new account you just need to generate a new private key, Nethereum.Signer provides a method to do this using SecureRandom.
+To create a new account you just need to generate a new private key, Nethereum.Signer provides a method to do this using "SecureRandom".
 The Account object accepts just the private key as a constructor, to reduce any coupling with private key generation, and prescriptive way to generate private keys.
+It is recommended that you use a more complex random generator to create your private keys than using "SecureRandom", but this is simple enough for testing.

 ```csharp
 var ecKey = Nethereum.Signer.EthECKey.GenerateKey();